What is Superior Tibiofibular Joint Sprain

 - Strengthening lower limb muscles.

-Return to Sports with a Superior Tibiofibular Joint Sprain
+Can we Return to Sports with a Superior Tibiofibular Joint Sprain?

-With a suitable rehabilitation regime the patient can be successfully rehabilitated back to normal life or sporting activity.
+Yes, With a suitable rehabilitation regime, the patient can be successfully rehabilitated back to normal life or sporting activity.